lepidus/miocIntegration/README.md

-# Integração MIOC
+# Submission Page Header

-This plugin adds changes to the system to integrate the server with MIOC (Memórias do Instituto Oswaldo Cruz).
+This plugin adds changes to the header of the submissions page at the application dashboard.

 ## Compatibility